KaspijaALT/download-video/readme.md

 ---

-# YouTube Video Lejuplādes Rīks (YouTube Video Downloader Tool)
+# YouTube Video Lejuplādes Rīks (YouTube Video Downloader Tool).

 This is a simple graphical user interface (GUI) tool built using Python's `tkinter` library and the `yt-dlp` library for downloading YouTube videos.
 The tool allows users to input a YouTube video URL and download the video directly to the "Downloads" folder.